 The area to be affected is Keith Lane, from Crestway Drive to Powers Path.
-This closure will last until Friday, July 30, at 5 p.m.
+This closure will be from Monday, July 19, at 5 p.m. until Friday, July 30, at 5 p.m.
 The purpose of this closing is for the installation of a box culvert.

 Motorists are advised to use extreme caution and watch for traffic signage, workers and pedestrians.
 Motorists should allocate additional time for traffic delays when traveling in this area.

 For more information, contact the Public Works Department at 423-744-2745.

 On Tuesday, June 15, the Athens City Council enacted the city’s budget for fiscal year 2021-22.